 more significantly, there are various reports of up to 300 palestinians having been – in their case kidnapped – by invading occupation soldiers from gaza. there are even reports of executions, yet no specific information is available. when a soldier is captured, he becomes a prisoner of war, but the non-combatants (including “fighters” who are not, at that moment, engaging in combat or posing an immediate theat) cannot simply be seized under international law. furthermore, non-combatants in occupied territory are taken prisoner by the occupation forces, they can not be transferred outside the territory except for special circumstances (risk to their safety – not the case in palestine – thanks to lydia de leeuw for clariyfing this point to me).

-esta wrote a new post, another eye witness account from sheja’iya massacre, on the site i blog on palestine and resistance 12 months ago
+esta wrote a new post, another eye witness account from sheja’iya massacre, on the site blog about palestine and resistance 2 years, 8 months ago

-esta wrote a new post, article on occupation forces breaking the humanitarian ceasefire monday, on the site i blog on palestine and resistance 12 months ago
+esta wrote a new post, article on occupation forces breaking the humanitarian ceasefire monday, on the site blog about palestine and resistance 2 years, 8 months ago

 like most, if not all humanitarian ceasefires of the past weeks. details here.